filippo-ferrando/howToFlashARaspberry/README.md

 The Pi will connect to the lan via WiFi, so you need to setup the connection before the Pi boots.

-To do that mount again the sd in your pc, but this time go in the root partition.
+To do that mount again the sd in your pc, but this time go into the root partition.

 We'll modify the file _/etc/wpa_supplicant/wpa_supplicant.conf_ and add the ssid